 # For the released version: brew install apache-arrow # Or for a development version, you can try: brew install apache-arrow --HEAD

-On Windows, you can download a .zip file with the arrow dependencies from the rwinlib project, and then set the
+On Windows, you can download a .zip file with the arrow dependencies from the nightly bintray repository, and then set the

 RWINLIB_LOCAL environment variable to point to that zip file before installing the